Frijol/climate-change/GLOSSARY.md

 ## People's Recovery
 The use of destruction from catastrophic events as an opportunity to rebuild with equity in mind

+## petrochemical cracker
+a plant designed to convert ethane, propane, and normal butane, as well as naphtha, to ethylene, propylene, and other building blocks of the petrochemical industry [EIA, 86][EIA]

 ## pH
 pH is a logarithmic scale from 0 to 14, where 7 is neutral, higher is basic (alkaline), and lower is acidic